sapegin/sapegin.me/src/content/blog/naming.md

 <!-- expect(columns[0].minWidth).toBe(40) -->

-Here, the name is not precise: instead of minimum width it only has width.
+Here, the name is not precise: it says that the value is the _width_, but it’s the _minimum width_.

 Often, _zeroes_ and _ones_ aren’t magic, and code is easier to understand when we use `0` and `1` directly instead of constants with inevitably awkward names: